-The University may adopt a policy within the Rules of Order and Decorum to equally govern the conduct of the parties and any other individual attending or participating in a Hearing, regarding what questioning will look like, including developing rules and practices to oversee questioning to ensure that questioning is relevant, respectful, and non-abusive.
+The University may adopt a policy within the Rules of Order and Decorum to equally govern the conduct of the parties and any other individual attending or participating in a Hearing, regarding what cross-examination will look like, including developing rules and practices to oversee cross-examination to ensure that questioning is relevant, respectful, and non-abusive.

-After the Decision Maker receives questions submitted by the parties, the Decision Maker will determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+ii.
+Relevance of cross-examination questions.
+Before a Complainant, Respondent, or witness answers any question, the Decision Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
 The University may specify a process for making objections to the relevance of questions and evidence in its Rules of Order and Decorum.
-Where a question is relevant, but concerns a party's character or prior bad acts, the Decision Maker cannot exclude or refuse to consider the relevant evidence, but may proceed to objectively evaluate that relevant evidence by analyzing the weight or credibility that should be ascribed to that statement.
+Where a question is relevant, but concerns a party's character or prior bad acts, the Decision Maker cannot exclude or refuse to consider the relevant evidence but may proceed to objectively evaluate that relevant evidence by analyzing the weight or credibility that should be ascribed to that statement.

 The Decision Maker should apply logic and common sense, rather than legal rules of evidence, when making a determination about a question's relevance.
-Questions which will be deemed irrelevant by the Decision Maker include, but are not limited to, those which seek the following: information protected by a legally recognized privilege, as described in Section VII.D.2(i) of the Misconduct Procedures; any party's medical, psychological, and similar records unless the party has given voluntary, written consent; information about the Complainant's sexual predisposition or sexual behavior, as described in Section VII.D.2(g) of the Misconduct Procedures.
+Questions which will be deemed irrelevant by the Decision Maker include, but are not limited to, those which seek the following: information protected by a legally recognized privilege, as described in Section VII.D.2(i) of this Grievance Process; any party's medical, psychological, and similar records unless the party has given voluntary, written consent; information about the Complainant's sexual predisposition or sexual behavior, as described in Section VII.D.2(g) of this Grievance Process; and statements by a party or witness who did not submit to cross-examination at a live hearing.

-m) New Evidence Offered at Hearing.
-In the absence of good cause, information, including the identification of witnesses, that is discoverable through the exercise of due diligence, that is not provided to the Investigator during the investigation phase, in response to the Draft Investigation Report, or as part of the supplemental statements submitted in response to the Final Investigation Report, will not be considered during the Hearing.
-Unless the Decision Maker agrees to the admission of new evidence offered at the Hearing, the Decision Maker may delay the Hearing and instruct that the investigation needs to be re-opened to consider any new evidence.
+n) New Evidence Offered at Hearing.
+In the absence of good cause, information, including the identification of witnesses that is discoverable through the exercise of due diligence, that is not provided to the Investigator during the investigation phase, in response to the Draft Investigation Report, or as part of the supplemental statements submitted in response to the Final Investigation Report, will not be considered during the Hearing.
+Unless the Decision Maker agrees to the admission of new evidence offered at the Hearing, the Decision Maker may delay the Hearing and instruct that the investigation needs to be reopened to consider any new evidence.

-Any party or witness scheduled to submit to questioning at the Hearing must have first been interviewed, or otherwise proffered a statement, to the Investigator.
+Any party or witness scheduled to submit to Direct or Cross-Examination at the Hearing must have first been interviewed, or otherwise proffered a statement, to the Investigator.
 A party who has not previously participated in the investigation process may be limited in the evidence or statements the party may present at the hearing.